Key points about: when to pay credit card bills

 When to pay a credit card bill to avoid interest

 The best time to pay your credit card bill to avoid interest is on or before the due date.
-That's because you’ll pay more in interest if you miss a credit card payment since you'll continue to accrue interest charges on your past due credit card balance.
+That’s because you’ll pay more in interest if you miss a credit card payment since you’ll continue to accrue interest charges on your past due credit card balance.
 You could pay more in credit card interest than if you make at least your minimum payment by the due date.
-Plus, making your credit card payment on time is important because it can impact your credit score and help you avoid late fees.
+Plus, making your credit card payment on time is important because it can impact your credit score and help you avoid paying a late fee.

 If you miss your payment due date, you should still try to pay your bill as soon as possible.
 If you think you might miss a monthly payment, reach out to your credit card issuer to see your payment options.
 Sometimes you can make arrangements with your credit card company before the next billing cycle begins.
 For example, you could arrange to make multiple payments to reduce the debt over time.